TV advertisements by country: Poland

 In Poland, the national public broadcaster, Telewizja Polska, is partially funded by a licence fee.
 Advertising breaks on public television can be broadcast only between programmes, except for live events (mostly sport) that contain breaks which can be interrupted.
 Commercial broadcasters can interrupt programmes for advertising, but some networks (like e.g. Canal+) broadcast their programmes uninterrupted.
 Furthermore, all programmes featuring sponsor's names or products are required to announce it by a short label at the beginning and end of the programme.
 Tobacco and alcohol adverts are banned under the Health Protection Against the Consequences of Tobacco Use and Tobacco Articles Act of 9 November 1995, and Education in Sobriety and Counteracting Alcoholism Act of 26 October 1982, but adverts for beer, although restricted, can be shown between 20:00h and 06:00h.
-Any drug ads are allowed, but, since January 2023, they changeg notice to "To jest lek.
+Any drug ads are allowed, but, since January 2023, they changed notice to "To jest lek.
 Dla bezpieczeństwa, stosuj go z ulotką dołączoną do opakowania tylko wtedy, gdy jest to konieczne.
 W przypadku wątpliwości skonsultuj się z lekarzem lub farmaceutą", meaning: "This is a drug.
 For safety, use it with label attached to package only when necessary.
 In case of necessity, consult with doctor or pharmacist".
 By agreement, less-nutritious food ads have been banned since 1 January 2015 on children's networks such as MiniMini+, TVP ABC and Nickelodeon and on other programming aimed at children but has been criticised for raising TV rating on nationwide general TV channels for animated films aimed to children as well as family films (mainly on TVN and Polsat) as well as in talent show programmes involving children (e.g. The Voice Kids of TVP2 or Mali giganci) to +12 in order to avoid restrictions on unhealthy foods by making it more appealing for advertisers.
 Since 1 April 2017, bookmaker advertisement became restricted under amended Gambling Act of 19 November 2009 which cannot be broadcast between 06:00h and 22:00h (except for sports broadcasting) and during childhood and youth programming.